Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Origin of anisotropies

-Next, we break inversion symmetry in the model by slightly displacing Ti in the direction perpendicular to the chain (see Fig.~\ref{fig:model}(b)).
-The displacement magnitude equals $\delta \cdot a/2$, where $a$ is the lattice constant.
-There are two directions perpendicular to the chain, and for definiteness, we chose here to displace the atom along the direction corresponding to the second column (row) of the dynamical matrix.
-If we again assume that nearest neighboring Ti and O atoms are connected by springs with bond stretching ($K_r$) and bond bending ($K_\theta$) terms, we get the following dynamical matrix,
+Next, we break the inversion symmetry in the model by slightly displacing Ti in the direction perpendicular to the chain, as in Fig.~\ref{fig:model}(b).
+The magnitude of the Ti displacement is $\delta \cdot a/2$, where $a$ is the lattice constant.
+There are two directions perpendicular to the chain, and to be precise, we chose to move the atom along the direction $y$ corresponding to the second column (row) of the dynamical matrix.
+For such a system $\pm {\bf \hat{r} }_{ij} = \frac{\delta}{\sqrt{1+\delta^2}}\hat{y}+\frac{1}{\sqrt{1+\delta^2}}\hat{z}$.
+If we again assume that nearest neighboring Ti and O atoms are connected by springs with bond stretching ($K_{\rm r}$) and bond bending ($K_\theta$) terms, the potential energy for Fig.~\ref{fig:model}(b) is